browserengineering/book/book/styles.md

 both the index and parsed value at the end.
 You'll get a lot of output, but if you step through it by hand, you will find your mistake.

-Now that we've parsed a CSS file, we need to apply it to the elements on the page.
+Once we've parsed a CSS file, we need to apply it to the elements on the page.

 Selecting styled elements
 =========================